infoxchange/pallet/README.md

 this phase.
 It MAY choose to do additional processing as well.

-The application MUST listen for HTTP requests on port 8000 during this phase, even if it is to be exposed to users via HTTPS (in which case, Pallet SHALL proxy the requests).
+The application MUST listen for HTTP requests on port 8000 during this phase, and Pallet MUST proxy the requests from the users to the application.
+In case the application is exposed to the users via HTTPS, Pallet MUST still make requests to the application in HTTP.

 The serve phase is run via the `serve` command to the Docker image.